dbProjectRED/redimo.go/README.md

  ACLs (access control lists) are not currently supported.

+ Transactions across arbitrary operations, using `MULTI WATCH EXEC`, are not yet supported.
+Talk to me if you need this.

  ### Differences between Redis and DynamoDB
  Why bother with this at all?
 Why not just use Redis?